 The to-do list of the day

 This list is prepared according to the priority of the moment and is made the day before or in the morning, according to your schedule of the day.
 This allows you to organize your time in an optimal way.

-If you wish, you can indicate a time estimate for your tasks and provide the real time when the task is completed.
+If you wish, you can indicate a time estimate for your tasks and provide real-time when the task is completed.
 With practice, you will be able to more accurately estimate tasks you can do in your day.
 Obviously, there will always be unscheduled meetings, tasks to be modified or added along the way.
 But you will be able to deal with it more effectively.

-The to-do list for the day is constantly being modified and what you didn’t have time to do in your day should, in theory, be in your list for the next day.
+The to-do list for the day is constantly being modified and what you didn’t have time to do in your day should, in theory, be on your list for the next day.

 The most unpleasant tasks first

 We are usually in better shape in the morning, it might be interesting to start your workday with what you don’t like to do.
 This way, you will end the day on a more joyful note, with the tasks that you feel more comfortable doing and especially that you enjoy doing!

 This way of proceeding, used among other things in scrums, organizes tasks into columns, in the form of a table such as Trello, in the following logic:

 To do (several tasks) – Doing (1 task) – Done (several)

 First of all, write down all your tasks, even the banalest ones, on a sheet of paper.
 Then, you will have to prioritize them according to the following 4 conditions: